Photo courtesy of Dip2000

 Whether young or old, there are workshops, competitions, exhibits, festivals and lectures you can get involved with.
 Why not get your college or university involved, or start an interest group?

-Each year a different theme is chosen, and in 2013 it’s all about 'Mathematics of Sustainability' Sound confusing?
+Each year a different theme is chosen, and in 2016 it’s all about 'The Future of Prediction', Wow that sounds interesting!

 Well, the month aims to explore how maths and statistics help us with everyday complex systems like the Internet and power grids and seeing how they work.

-website for the month’s mathematical merriment, you can find out all about the month and the activities taking place.
+At the Mathematics Awareness Month website for the month’s mathematical merriment, you can find out all about the activities taking place.

 Whatever you do this April, get involved and get thinking!